Things to Consider

 Not getting to know your roommates before the housing selection process

 The strategy that students utilize to select roommates can often be more complex than Einstein's theory of relativity.
-Students may select future living arrangements based on a variety of characteristics, such as friends from the past, similar social habits & groups, proximity to their academic department, or anxiety of being left out of the lottery.
-Regardless of the motivation for selecting next year's roommate(s), please encourage your student to get to know their future roommate(s).
+Students may select future living arrangements based on a variety of characteristics, such as friends from the past, similar social habits & groups, proximity to their academic department, or anxiety of being left out of the process.
+Regardless of the motivation for selecting next year's roommate(s), please to get to know your future roommate(s).
 Ask questions: What time do you go to bed?
 How much do you socialize?
 Do you mind if we have guest over?
 Do you smoke?
 Taking a few minutes and being thorough now can save us all many hours of disappointment in the future.

 Abandoning a good friend, without any notice at the last minute, in order to live elsewhere.